xrrocha/word-scrambler/README.md

 ## Conclusion

-Uff, a rather long ride!
+Uff! a rather long ride!
 For those of you who made it here: kudos!
-You're on your way to become a fulfilled Kotlin developer.
+You're on your way to becoming a fulfilled Kotlin developer.

 Kotlin has gained traction in the Android world, thanks in no small part to Google's endorsement of it as their preferred Android language.
 Kotlin has also gained lots of traction in the backend as well with Spring openly supporting its use.

 Beyond the JVM, Kotlin also [compiles to native binaries](https://kotlinlang.org/docs/reference/native-overview.html)